YashvardhanRanawat7/YashvardhanRanawat7/README.md

-# Hi there, I'm Yashvardhan Singh Ranawat! 👋
+# Hi there, I'm Yashvardhan! 👋

 ## 🚀 About Me
 I'm an Analytics Engineer, I hold a Mastersin Business Analytics from Boston University.
 I love transforming data into actionable insights that drive growth and innovation.